 - Practice/rehearse before the interview day.
 Ask a friend to help you out.
-Pay attention to the video and sound quality, and be prepared for any other technical glitches you may experience.
-Take note of how to fix them quickly in case they come up on the interview day.
+Pay attention to the video and sound quality and be prepared for any other technical glitches you may experience.
+Know how to fix them quickly in case they come up on the interview day.

-During your rehearsal, it may help to wear the clothes you intend to wear on the actual day to see how you will look like.
-Some colors (or color combinations) do not work well on the screen, as well as bold prints and patterns (houndstooth is said to come across as strobe lights on camera, so avoid it).
+During your rehearsal, it may help to wear the clothes you intend to wear on the actual day.
+Some colors (or color combinations) as well as bold prints and patterns (houndstooth is said to come across as strobe lights on camera) do not work well on the screen.

-- Turn off additional program or apps, especially those that may make a sound or alerts, on the day of the interview.
+- Turn off additional programs or apps, especially those that have alerts.
 It may help to have the company’s website open for reference.
 Turn off some events that make a sound on Skype that you don’t need (go to tools > options > sounds).
-If you’re at home, inform everyone with you that you will be having an interview at a certain time to warn them against making noise or interrupting.
+Inform people at home that you’ll be in an interview to keep noise at a minimum.

 - Use proper body language.
 To make good eye contact, look at the webcam, not the monitor.
-As much as possible, avoid looking at yourself on the screen.
+Avoid looking at yourself on the screen often.
 Pay attention to your body language.
 Nod, make sounds and use facial expressions to show that you are actively listening.
 Avoid staying stationary for a long time (meaning no movements at all) because your interviewer might think that the video/screen is frozen.

 - Sit with a good posture, lean slightly forward to show interest.